-Beginning immediately the University's conceptual framework and NDE's revised Rule 24 will be used to draft a new curriculum map for our program and courses.
+Beginning immediately the University's conceptual framework and NDE's revised Rule 24 for Reading Specialist will be used to draft a new curriculum map for our program and courses.
 The draft will be shared with faculty in order to seek their input regarding the curriculum map and artifacts that will be used at the course and program levels to document student achievement.
 The program level artifacts will be assembled by each student in an online portfolio site.
-The existing rubric will be reconsidered based on the curriculum mapping and artifacts required.
-Revisions will be made, if needed.
+The existing rubric will be made, if needed.
 New students joining the program will be given information about this process as they enter the program.
 A transition plan will be created for existing students and they will be informed of changes to be made in their portfolios at this stage of their program.